Whether you're a long-time Portland soccer supporter or you're making your first visit to Providence Park, there are a few things you should know.

 Providence Park is located in the heart of downtown Portland, just off I-405.
 The address at Providence Park is 1844 SW Morrison, Portland, OR 97205.
 For information about upcoming events, directions to the stadium or to contact our administrative office, please call 503.553.5400.

 Providence Park wishes that all guests have a great and memorable time during their visit.
-For those who would like to consume alcoholic beverages, they are available at concession stands throughout Providence Park, as well as portable beverage stands.
+For those who would like to consume alcoholic beverages, they are available at concession stands throughout Providence Park.
 Oregon state liquor laws prohibit guests from bringing alcoholic beverages into Providence Park.
 The only alcohol permitted on the premises must be purchased and/or dispensed by authorized servers.
 Guests who appear to be under the age of 30 will be required to show approved identification.
 No guest will be served more than two alcoholic beverages at any given time.
 Alcohol beverage sales on the concourse level will stop at designated times during soccer matches, concerts and other events.

 Only certified service dogs or service dogs in training will be allowed into Providence Park.
 All other animals are prohibited.